 Its antiquity is unknown, but it is a bucolic place that invites you to a very pleasant excursion a few meters off the town, transporting us to the past.

-Bordering the road we approach the cover of what it is believed to be another of the inns of the Royal route, and turning to the left, bordering the farm through the path we arrive at the stones that conform the Boquerón dam.
+Bordering the road we approach to the cover of what it is believed to be one of the inns of the Royal route, and turning to the left, bordering the farm through the path we arrive at the stones that conform the Boquerón dam.

-The dam was built to backwater La Nava stream and provide water for the surrounding orchards during the dry season.
+The dam was built to hold La Nava stream and provide water for the neighbouring orchards during dry season.

 The stones now let the water flow where aquatic plants grow, to form a beautiful place.

 There you can find "corujo" or "boruja", according to the places, which is an edible aquatic plant very appreciated for its salty taste, which can only be consumed before it blooms, so its collection period is very brief.

 If we climb the stones by the hillside we arrive at a tree where a small pond is formed and sitting on the flat stones we have a small beach where you can rest, appreciating the stillness and the sounds of the countryside.

 From that hill we also have some of the best views of the village.